jackmcdonnell713/Sustainability_Group/README.md

 ### Questions we hope to answer with these data

 We would like to answer the question "how urbanization impacts demand for food and energy" by using Chinese urbanization as a case study.
 Assuming key assumptions are met (ie assumptions regarding pace of urbanization, energy demands, diet of country, etc.), our Chinese demand model could be used as a proxy for similiar countries who are expected to experience similiar, exponential growth in urbanization over a short few decades.
 Since it is a bit difficult to forecast future urbanization, energy and food demand with this data set we've decided to want to learn how to conduct time series analysis with “out-of-sample” forecasting via supervised machine learning, specifically ARIMA.
-We will project crude oil pricing.
+With this we will try to project crude oil pricing.

 ## Technologies Used